AIS-R Eagle Honor Code

 The Middle School and High School post report cards online in Skyward at the end of each semester.
 Parents and students may check current grades throughout the year (with the exception of the week following the end of each quarter).

 AIS-R believes that regular attendance and punctuality are essential to the academic success of our students.
 Students are expected to arrive on time and to attend classes regularly.

 Each of the divisions have established minimum attendance regulations for its program.
 These regulations are designed to emphasize to the students the critical importance of good attendance and its relation to academic success.
-Parents are required to communicate any absences, tardies, or early departures in writing to the appropriate Division Office.
+Parents are required to communicate any absences, tardies, or early departures to the appropriate Division Office.

 Parents and students must also coordinate with the school to collect and make up missed work due to absences.
 Poor attendance by a student may result in student retention; however, this issue is reviewed on a case-by-case basis at the discretion of the divisional principal.

 Students should dress with modesty and decorum, in keeping with the traditions and customs of our host country.
 While the school does not wish to apply a rigid dress code, the following are basic guidelines.

 Elementary School: Student dress and appearance are directly related to school atmosphere, student conduct and the quality of schoolwork.
 In keeping with the traditions and customs of the host country, modesty in school attire must be maintained.
 It is impossible to develop guidelines for every fad regarding dress and appearance.
 Please refer to the Elementary School Handbook (HERE)

 Middle School: Students are expected to take EAGLE pride in their appearance and communicate their respect for our host country, our school, our community and their commitment to learning through their adherence to the AIS-R dress code.
 It is our goal at AIS-R to provide our students with a productive and positive learning environment and to minimize disruptions and distractions.
 Please refer to the Middle School Handbook (HERE) for review dress code expectations.